Kay Longcope Scholarship Award

 - Proof of attendance: a letter of acceptance or a letter of enrollment from a U.S. community college or four-year university (contact firstname.lastname@example.org for exceptions).
 Scanned copies accepted.

-- Write and publish a news story to tumbler of words and multimedia.
+- Write a multimedia news story and publish it to a online hosting site.
 Pick one story topic:

-- Profile a senior LGBT activist in your community.
+- Profile a senior LGBTQ+ activist in your community.
 Use text, video, audio, stills, and/or infographics to show this person’s story and role in the community.

-- Address a legislative initiative in your community that impacts the LGBT population.
+- Address a legislative initiative in your community that impacts the LGBTQ+ population.
 Use text, video, audio, stills, and/or infographics to show the impact.

-- Cover an LGBT event in your community.
+- Cover an LGBTQ+ event in your community.
 Use text, video, audio, stills, and/or infographics to cover different aspects of the event.
+Virtual events are permitted.

 - Have a great idea that’s not mentioned here?
 Pitch it to our staff: email@example.com.

 Any audio or video element should be between 2 and 5 minutes.
 Photo galleries should have between 10 and 30 photos.
 Infographics should be limited to two graphics.
 Text should be no more than 750 words.